chenwt/OncoExplorer/README.md

+* Test with organelles structure, other than biological process.
+* Consider the directions of the perturbations?
+(Future direction)
+* (Try with the unfiltered datasets of TDI pairs)

 * Check the overlap of SGA & DEG w/ KEGG pathway.

 *TDI_Results_new.csv: 1 + 11,769,129 records (No duplication, containing unit SGA).